 We already used this feature in Desktop/Laptop where we can customize the system, like adding more powerful battery, processor, RAM\ etc before placing the order but that was the computer.
 Now Motorola bringing an option for customers to customize or design their SmartPhone before placing order Motorola named this feature MotoMaker which is already available for US customers.

-The Google-owned manufacturer has launched Project Ara to create a free, open and standardized platform to let people pick and choose the components they want in their phones, Motorola said in a blogpost this week.
+The Google-owned manufacturer has launched Project Ara to create a free, open and standardized platform to let people pick and choose the components they want in their phones, Motorola said in a blogpost.
 The goal is to create a standard endoskeleton, or frame, that can hold different modules, like extra-powerful processors, additional batteries or memory chips for storing more music, all based on the customer’s preferences.

-The announcement of Ara follows Motorola’s launch earlier this year of the Moto X smartphone, which lets customers choose the colors of the front and back panels and buttons.
+The announcement of Ara follows Motorola’s launch earlier this year of the Moto X smartphone, which lets customers choose the colours of the front and back panels and buttons.
 On its website, Phonebloks envisions an online store letting consumers read reviews of smartphone components, shop for new and used parts, and order custom-designed handsets.

 Motorola said it will work on the project openly and create experimental modules.
 It plans to invite developers and recruit “Ara scouts” to help research and shape the project.